codeforprinceton/jquery/README.md

-# jquery
-Idea2App: Putting it all together with jQuery
+# Idea2App: Putting it all together with jQuery

 Sign In - https://goo.gl/EJLm4f